-In addition to being asked your name and birth date, you may also be asked the name of your surgeon, what surgery you are having, and which side is being operated on.
-Your surgeon or another member of the surgical team will use a marker to initial the site on your body that will be operated on.
-This is for your safety because helps to make sure that all members of your surgical team are clear about the plan for your surgery.
+Along with asking your name and birth date, staff members may ask what your surgeon’s name is, what surgery you’re having, and which side is being operated on.
+Your surgeon or another member of your surgical team will use a marker to mark the place on your body that will be operated on.
+This is for your safety.
+It helps make sure all members of your surgical team know the plan for your surgery

-You will either walk into the operating room or be taken in on a stretcher.
-A member of the operating room team will help you onto the operating bed.
-Compression boots will be placed on your lower legs.
-These gently inflate and deflate to help circulation in your legs.
+You’ll either walk into the operating room or a staff member will bring you there a stretcher.
+A member of the operating room team will help you onto the operating bed and place compression boots on your lower legs.
+These gently inflate and deflate to help blood flow in your legs.